 Finding Regulated Brokers

-We here at FXaxe have a long list of brokers who are regulated by CySec.
+We here at FXaxe have a long list of binary option brokers who are regulated by CySec.
 If you were researching a broker that you came across and wanted to determine whether they were indeed regulated by Cysec you could visit the official CySec website and search for the broker in question.

 The companies on this list are the holding companies of the broker.
 This information is usually found in the terms and conditions of the website.
 If this cannot be easily found then you can indeed ask your broker and they should be able to assist you either with the holding company name or the broker licence.